google/mangle/docs/provenance.md

 - recursion (with cycle detection),
 - multiple alternative derivations of the same fact.

-It does **not** yet handle:

-- aggregation / transforms (`|> do …`) — rules using them are skipped,
+It does **not** handle transforms (`|> let …` or `|> do …`) — those rules
-- temporal annotations on heads or premises.

-For those, **full provenance** is deferred future work: it would instrument the evaluator to emit derivation events during computation, giving first-class access to the substitutions and grouped rows that bulk-emit operators like aggregation consume.
+are skipped and affected proofs are flagged `partial`.

+**Full provenance** (`-mode=full`) installs a `DerivationRecorder` on the engine and captures events *during* evaluation.
+This catches everything simple mode does, plus:

+- **let-transforms** — one proof node per row, with the contributing body atoms as premises;
+- **do-transforms (aggregation)** — one proof node per group, carrying the group-by key and listing every input fact that fed the aggregate.

+The cost is one callback per derivation.
+The callback is a nil-check away from the hot path when no recorder is installed, so unused full mode costs nothing.

 ### How negation is handled